picrap/PeasyUri/README.md

 # PeasyUri
 (Sort of) easy peasy URI

+## Why an(other) URI parser?

+Because in URI, some string are encoded, some are not.
+Encoded (transport) string and source string are both `System.String`, leading to perpetual confusion.
+It is also an opportuny to add more features, such as path or query management.

-## What is this project?
+## What is expected here someday?
 **Currently** more or less a piece of garbage.
 **Ultimately** a URI parser and writer compliant with [RFC3986](https://datatracker.ietf.org/doc/html/rfc3986/) where serialization (and encoding) is clearly distinct from data (a.k.a a `string` is not the same as a `string`).
 The goals are:
 - A high-level (semantic) URI manipulation with
   - A read-only access to decoded parts
   - An URI creator
-- A low-level serializer/deserializer to a US-ASCII string (or octets, as they like to say in the RFC)
+- A low-level serializer/deserializer to a US-ASCII string (or octets, as they like to say in the RFC) or bytes, or stream.
 - Have it as extensible as possible
-- Possible an URI-template processor
+- Possibly an URI-template processor

 **How to tell when the project is not garbage anymore?** I’ll release a NuGet package.